Greece

 Nur Energie in Greece

-The selected CSP technology is ideal for this island given the power demand profile both on a daily and seasonal basis.
-Tracking mirrors (heliostats) concentrate the sun energy to generate heat which is converted into electrical energy to be distributed on to the islands electrical grid.
+The selected CSP technology is ideal for the island given the power demand profile both on a daily and seasonal basis.
+The proposed technology is based on tracking mirrors (heliostats) which concentrate the suns radiation to generate heat which is converted into electrical energy which is injected in the island's electrical grid.